C2Deep/word-peek/README.md

     simply keep pressing the left mouse button and select the word and make sure the whole word is inside the selection box.

 - automatic selection:
-   just click computer mouse right button in the **center** of the word.
+   just click once computer mouse right button in the **center** of the word.
 If the word consist of 2 words  (ex. back up) click in the space between the two words.

 ## Tip

-Make a custom shortcut for this program so that you can launch it anywhere.
+Make a custom shortcut for this program so that you can launch it while you reading, browsing, watching video, ...etc.